The nursery school “Curriculum” is at the centre of the Three Year Educational Plan (Piano Triennale dell’Offerta Formativa) of Saint Denis School.

 · their degree of learning of the first skills.

 Teaching staff meet regularly to discuss progress in the Curriculum.
 Through careful planning and assessment they help each individual pupil make progress at every learning stage.
 Teachers also complete and share with each family “Systematic Observations of the pupil” and reports on their progress, through regular teacher-parents meetings.

 Throughout the year, every child’s work is collected and placed into a work folder.
 This way teachers may monitor and refer back to each child’s learning path and progress.

 Some of the activities children participate in at the nursery school are:

-- practical play activities in English (from the first year of nursery school) and French (from the preschool class)
+- practical play activities in English (from the first year of nursery school)

 - activities stimulating creativity, expression and manipulation of materials